howler118/milestone-project-one/README.md

 # Milestone project one - Union Mills FC

-Union Mills Football club is football team from the Isle of Man who currently complete in the men's 2nd Division.
+Union Mills Football club is football team from the Isle of Man who currently compete in the men's 2nd Division.
 In addition to football, the club ground becomes a temporary campsite during the Isle of Man Tourist Trophy (TT) motorcycle festival (June) and the Manx Grand Prix (September) as tens of thousands of motorcycle enthusiasts come to the island and opt to camp, rather than book hotels (as it is considerably cheaper).

 To ensure the club always has a strong squad of players, and that the club stays financially stable, a new website is required to try and attract new players to the club and encourage existsing players to stay as all players pay subscriptions which provides valuable income to the club.